maurymarkowitz/RetroBASIC/README.md

 ## Missing features and Erata

+* File I/O is not supported, commands like OPEN will be parsed but have no effect
 * LIST is not supported
 * DEF FNx does not parse "local" values for paramters, the global versions are used
 * INPUT statements with multiple values currently have to be entered with return/enter between each value.